getify/foi-lang/formalization-work/Foi-Specification.md

 Settled: the annotation is part of the parsed AST and does not change the value the expression evaluates to.

-Open: whether the annotation is checked at parse time, at a separate elaboration pass, lazily at use, or at runtime; the failure mode when the value does not satisfy the type; how `:as` participates in inference.
-Covered in §9.
+The annotation is checked statically, on the type-elaboration pass, and a value the annotation does not admit is a compile error at the annotation; `:as` participates in inference as a rank-1 evidence entry.
+Specified at §9.7.6.

 #### §2.14.2 `:over` and constancy

 Per §2.3, the operational condition for constancy is "no `:=` reassignment in scope."
 The `:over` operational semantics -- when it must appear on a function that closes over a mutable binding, and its interaction with nested closures -- are specified in §3.6.
-Its interaction with type inference (whether inferred types carry `:over`-derived constancy metadata, cross-module re-export behavior) is covered in §9.
+An inferred type carries no constancy metadata, and none crosses a module boundary: constancy is a property of the binding, read lexically per §2.3, and it feeds inference rather than riding on the type (§9.7.3).

 #### §2.14.3 Effect tracking on bindings